 A Member or his/her representative, or a Provider acting on behalf of a Member, may file an appeal verbally or in writing.
 (See policies for acceptance of verbal and written appeals filed by a Member representative or Provider acting on behalf of a Member).
 An appeal may be filed verbally by contacting the Member Services/Customer Care Center at the number on the back of their ID card, Monday through Friday from 8 am to 6 pm.
 (Refer to Member Services Policy and Procedure: Accepting Verbal Appeals.)
 If the Member calls after hours, the MVP Answering Service will accept the Member's name and telephone number, and a Customer Care Center Representative will return the call during the next working day.
-If the Member of MVP will use the services of the AT&T language line, which provides interpreters in 150 different languages.
+If the Member does not speak English, either a bilingual MVP employee will speak with the Member or MVP will use the services of the AT&T language line, which provides interpreters in 150 different languages.

-Appeals should be filed within 180 days (60 calendar days for Medicaid and HARP Members) after receipt of the denial notice.
+Appeals should be filed within 180 days (60 calendar days for Medicaid and HARP and 45 calendar days for IBP Members) after receipt of the denial notice.
 An appeal may be filed in writing to the following address: